dirtsimple/mantle/README.md

 In addition to being a convenient template for Wordpress projects, Mantle is designed to work with [imposer](https://github.com/dirtsimple/imposer)  and [postmark](https://github.com/dirtsimple/postmark), automatically running `imposer apply` at container start to apply Wordpress configuration from your project source and environment variables, and `wp postmark tree content` to sync Wordpress content from Markdown files with YAML front matter.

-(You can also manually run these commands to sync files at other times, or run `script/watch` to watch them for changes and apply them to the development DB.)
+(You can also manually run these commands to sync files at other times, or add the `watch` tag to a site definition to make its docker container watch for changes and apply them to the database as they occur.)

 #### State Modules